Deansgate-Castlefield tram stop: 2015 redevelopment

 It had been thought for some time that the second city crossing (2CC) expansion would require a third platform at the stop.
 However, 2011 proposals showed St Peter's Square as a major 4-platform interchange, putting the third platform at Deansgate-Castlefield into doubt.
 Manchester City Council was also known to be working on a proposal to better integrate the tram stop and Deansgate railway station as well as creating a key interchange, which remained unaffected by the 2011 2CC proposals.
 At MIPIM 2010 proposals were unveiled for a redevelopment of the area behind the conference centre.
 The ambitious scheme envisioned a pedestrian skypark walkway along the side of the conference centre to ground level creating better pedestrian access to both the conference centre and the city centre itself; a new bridge to link to Deansgate railway station, replacing the tired and unappealing original; and the creation of a new train shed on the viaduct for the tram stop's three platforms including access to ground level.
-The new island platform opened in December 2014 and additional green themed modifications (such as a living wall) were added in 2015.
+The new island platform opened on 17 December 2014 and additional green themed modifications (such as a living wall) were added in 2015.

 Services

-Service pattern

-At peak times (07:15 – 19:30 Monday to Friday, 09:30 – 18:30 Saturday):